 The Adagio movement begins with an introductory figure that seems to have lingered from the end of the first movement, preparing the way for a sweet, singing melody.
 The second theme, for solo clarinet over plucked and bowed violins, invokes the intimacy of chamber music.
 Although the first publication called it a minuet, the quick and boisterous third movement is a scherzo in all but name.
 The contrasting trio section intervenes twice, creating an expansive five-part form.

 The spirit of Haydn is on full display in the breathless romp of the finale.
 It saves its best humor for the end, when the violins, as if thoroughly exhausted, slowly trudge through the main theme one last time.
 After a similarly lethargic response from the bassoons and then the cellos and basses, the group rallies to end the symphony with an energetic flourish.

 Aaron Grad ©2014

 About This Program

 Join us for a special pre-concert happy hour with food trucks and drink specials, then bring your drinks into the Ordway Concert Hall for a one-hour performance.
-Artistic Partner Jonathan Cohen conducts inventive works from the 19th and 20th century for an exciting closing of the season.
+Artistic Partner Jonathan Cohen conducts inventive works from the 19th and 20th centuries for an exciting closing of the season.
 British composer Michael Tippett’s 1953 Fantasia Concertante celebrates the 300th anniversary of the birth of Arcangelo Corelli.
-The concert concludes with Beethoven’s lean and punchy 4th Symphony, one of the best examples of Haydn’s great influence on the works of Beethoven.
+The concert concludes with Beethoven’s lean and punchy Fourth Symphony, one of the best examples of Haydn’s great influence on the works of Beethoven.